-- 1) Updates to the instructions for the calculation of certain amounts reported on Schedule HC-R, Regulatory Capital, to implement the changes to the Regulatory Capital Rule listed below. - 2) New items on FR Y-9C report Schedule HC-C, Part I, Loans and Leases, and Schedule HC-M, Memoranda, to collect data on: - a.
+- 1) Updates to the instructions for the calculation of certain amounts reported on Schedule HC-R, Regulatory Capital, to implement the changes to the regulatory capital rule listed below. - 2) New items on FR Y-9C report Schedule HC-C, Part I, Loans and Leases, and Schedule HC-M, Memoranda, to collect data on: - a.
 Eligible loan modifications under Section 4013, Temporary Relief from Troubled Debt Restructurings, of the 2020 CARES Act, with these items collected on a confidential basis; - b.
 U.S. Small Business Administration (SBA) Paycheck Protection Program (PPP) loans under the Federal Reserve PPP Liquidity Facility (PPPLF).

-The Board expects the collection of these new items to be through December 31, 2021.
+The Board expects the collection of these new items to be concluded as of December 31, 2021.